 Massive rectangular antique wood tables made of oak and elm took center stage at large gatherings, but they proved to be cumbersome and difficult to move after the feasts had concluded.
 This was problematic as most halls were used for other purposes in addition to dining.
 It would be some time before the idea of a dedicated room for dining took hold.

 In the 16th century, the invention of the “draw top” or “joined” table allowed you to double the length of your table with leaves that rested beneath the table top and could be extended on runners from beneath other leaves.
 Such tables proved to be more compact and versatile in the world of furniture design and were the first iterations of mechanical and specialized tables that were to follow over the next several hundred years.

-It was also during this time that tables began to better reflect, and often define, the styles of the period, typically reflected in the design and number of legs that supported the table.
+It was also during this time that tables began to better reflect, and often define, the styles of the period, typically through the design and number of legs that supported the table.
 For example, the large bulbous legs of the 16th-century table are one of the most recognizable design elements of the Tudor period and can be found on most antique tables of that time.

 Guide to Antique Table Types

 It was around this time that we saw the development of many other types of antique tables, crafted to serve more specific purposes.
 From pier tables to hall tables, drafting tables to billiard tables, the various types of tables seem endless.
-Below is a quick guide to identifying specialized table types and some of the terminology used when referring to vintage table design.
+Below is a quick guide on how to identify antique tables, table types, and some of the terminology used when referring to vintage table design.
 You will note that many of these terms can be used to describe a single table.
-For example, a tilt top table may also feature a pie crust edge and a pedestal base.
+For example, a tilt-top table may also feature a pie crust edge and a pedestal base.